 436 – ‘Bad Identity Info’ – The URI in the “x5u” field cannot be dereferenced (i.e., the request times out or receives a 4xx or 5xx error).

-437 – ‘Unsupported credential’ – This error occurs when a credential is supplied by the “x5u” field but the verifier doesn’t support it or it doesn’t contain the proper certificate chain in order to trust the credentials or the certificate has been revoked.
+437 – ‘Unsupported Credential’ – This error occurs when a credential is supplied by the “x5u” field but the verifier doesn’t support it, it doesn’t contain the proper certificate chain in order to trust the credentials or the certificate has been revoked.

 438 – ‘Invalid Identity Header’ – This occurs if the signature verification fails.